How to update your DNS records after transferring your website to a new web host

 The second step is to log in to your domain registrar account.
 Your domain registrar is the company that you used to register your domain name.
 Once you are logged in, look for the option to manage your domain's DNS settings.

-Step 3: Update Your DNS Records
+Step 3: Update your DNS records

 The third step is to update your DNS records with the new information provided by your web host.
 You will typically see fields for the primary and secondary DNS servers.
 Enter the names of your new web host's DNS servers in these fields.

-Step 4: Save Your Changes
+Step 4: Save your changes

 The fourth and final step is to save your changes.
 Be sure to double-check your new DNS information before saving to avoid any errors.
 It may take some time for the changes to propagate across the internet, but once they do, your website should be up and running on your new web host!